Tuition, Fees & Financial Assistance

 2½ Half Week Summer Term:

-100% prior to and including 2nd class day of the semester
+- 100% prior to and including 2nd class day semester

 For more information, contact the Business Office or go to http://businessoffice.tamucc.edu/index.html and click on Important Dates.

-The number of class days is counted from the first official class day of the semester, not the first meeting day of a particular class.
+The days of classes are counted from the first official class day of the University each term, not the first meeting day of a particular class.